 If you’re looking for your next important art purchase, or even just a good place to look around, Eden Fine Art is only a few minutes from the famous Hanover Square, and boasts some of the most colorful contemporary art in Mayfair’s gallery district.
 Previously home to Christie’s Auction and Private Sales, Eden Fine Art brings a youthful, contemporary energy to 103 Bond St. that heightens the vintage character of its gallery predecessor.
 Founded by Cathia Klimovsky, Eden Fine Art promotes a consistent artistic direction by curating a contemporary expression that conveys an optimistic and colorful view on life.

 Cathia’s eye is razor sharp, and her collection is elegant, diverse, and cutting-edge.
 She has filled this brand-new space with some of the most innovative and boundary-breaking international art on the market, ranging from New Pointillism pioneer Gavin Rain to Pop Art favorite, David Kracov all the way to celebrity street and graffiti artist Alec Monopoly.
-Don’t miss their newest talents, including Michael Kalish, Paul Rousso, and Angelo Accardi.
+Don’t miss their newest talents, including Angelo Accardi and Rakel Wajnberg.
 The staff at 103 Bond St. is welcoming and knowledgeable, and they’ll be happy to let you walk around and explore Eden Fine Art’s gigantic four-story gallery.
 But this space is so full of fantastic art, you might leave with a new piece for your home.